jonarranzATscl/SCL_SMBSummit19_HACKATON/README.md

 ![Alert Condition](/Screenshots/Node_AlertCondition.JPG?raw=true "Alert Condition")

-Once the alert condition was met, we continued the flow to two different subflows: sending the message to the B1 backend and sending the message via Telegram.
+Once the alert condition was fulfilled, we continued the flow to two different subflows: sending the message to the B1 backend and sending the message via Telegram.

 ### B1 Backend - .NET Core App hosted on SAP Cloud Platform on Cloud Foundry